ArnoldDP/OStim-Community-Modlist/README.md

  ENBSeries may fail to install throuhg wabbajack, this is probably my fault.
 Thankfully theres an easy workaround where you just have to manually download the ENB binaries and drop the .zip folder into the wabbajack download folder.

  There is an infinite loading screen if you enter the dlc1dimhollowcrypt01 cell (the first dungeon during the Dawnguard questline).
 For now, you're going to have to open the console and type coc dlc1dimhollowcrypt02, this will not break anything but your immersion

+ While its not a neccessity, please install this list on an SSD.
+It's a lot smoother.